-If there is a variation to the original contract within 10% of the original Contract Sum, up to a maximum value of £10,000, the buying officer can authorise the additional sum subject to sufficient funds being available.
-If the variation is increased to more than 10% of the original Contract Sum then a report shall be submitted to obtain the written approval of the Director Administration.
-In addition, buying officers shall notify the Finance Officer of any budgetary implications.
+If there is a variation to the original contract within 10% of the original contract sum, up to a maximum value of £10,000, the buying officer can authorise the additional sum subject to sufficient funds being available.
+If the variation is increased to more than 10% of the original contract sum then a report shall be submitted to obtain the written approval of the Head of Finance and Procurement.

-3.14 Extensions of Existing Contracts
+2.14 Extensions of existing contracts